 Fill the spa to its correct operating level.
 Be sure to open all valves and jets in the plumbing system before filling to allow as much air as possible to escape from the plumbing and the control system during the filling process.

-After turning the power on at the main power panel, the top-side panel will display a splash screen or startup screen.
+After turning the power on at the main power panel, the top-side panel display will go through specific sequences.
+These sequences are normal and display a variety of information regarding the configuration of the hot tub control.

-PRIMING MODE - M019
+PRIMING MODE